-Many wealth management firms play the long game with prospecting, as practically all investors want to take their time to evaluate what distinguishes one firm (and its funds and services) from another.
-An essential element of this nurturing process is leveraging personalized, informational content on-site: guides, white papers, calculators, videos, and other assets to educate investors on investment concepts and specific offerings — equity investing, asset allocation, and other specialized products.
+Many wealth management firms play the long game with prospecting, as investors want to carefully evaluate what distinguishes one firm (and its funds and services) from another.
+An essential element of this nurturing process is promoting in-depth content on-site.

+That means guides, videos, and other assets to educate investors on investment concepts and specific offerings, like equity investing, asset allocation, and other products.

-The commonality among all of these marketing activities and approaches?
-A CDP like BlueConic enables marketers to execute, analyze, and optimize said activities and approaches to continually improve their campaigns and real-time offers and, ultimately, generate more clients.
+A customer data platform like BlueConic enables growth teams, including marketers, to execute, analyze, and optimize said activities and approaches to continually improve their campaigns and real-time offers and, ultimately, generate more clients.

 Use case #3: Build real-time client and prospect segments for key audiences that can be activated across channels.

-With segments for each client category — and additional sub-segments for each prospect type based on distinct behaviors — you can develop a wide array of ads, emails, on-site messaging, and other promotional activities tailored for each one.
+With segments for each client category, you can develop a wide array of personalized ads, emails, on-site messaging, and other promotional activities tailored for each one.

 - Bucket RIAs into different groups based on specific engagements with your firm: site visits, emails opened, content downloaded, events attended, and the like